Education & GPA

 National Association for College Admission Counseling (NACAC)

-Source for context on how colleges use and recalculate GPA during the admissions process, and why unweighted GPA is the standard comparison metric.
+Source for context on how colleges use and recalculate GPA during admissions review, and why unweighted GPA is the standard cross-school comparison metric.

 3